IBM/zoau-samples/samples/one-liners.md

 Print out the console log for just a particular job.
 In this example, the job is STC01455 and it will get the last day of output from the SYSLOG.
 See
-<https://tech.mikefulton.ca/SYSLOGFormat> for details on the system log format…
+<https://tech.mikefulton.ca/SYSLOGFormat> for details on the system log formatâ¦

 ```shell
 job="STC01455"